-- To approve and monitor the implementation of strategic objectives. - To approve and oversee the implementation of policies governing major areas of operations enterprise wide. - To approve and oversee the implementation of risk management policies. - 4.
-Identify key risk areas and performance indicators and monitor these factors with due diligence to enable the Bank, including its trust operations and international operations, to anticipate and prepare for possible threats to its operational and financial viability. - 5.
-Adopt and maintain adequate risk management policy. - To oversee selection and performance of senior management. - To consistently conduct the affairs of the Bank, its subsidiaries and affiliates with a high degree of integrity. - To define appropriate governance policies and practices for the PNB Group and for its own work and to establish means to ensure that such are followed and periodically reviewed for ongoing improvement. - To constitute committees to increase efficiency and allow deeper focus in specific areas. - 10.
-To effectively utilize the work conducted by the internal audit, risk management and compliance functions and the external auditors. - 11.
+- approve and monitor the implementation of strategic objectives. - To approve and oversee the implementation of policies governing major areas of operations enterprise wide, as well as risk management policies. - Identify key risk areas and performance indicators and monitor these factors with due diligence to enable the Bank, including its trust operations and international operations, as well as subsidiaries and affiliates to anticipate and prepare for possible threats to its operational and financial viability. - Adopt and maintain adequate risk management policy. - 5.
+To oversee selection and performance of senior management. - To consistently conduct the affairs of the Bank, its subsidiaries and affiliates with a high degree of integrity. - To define appropriate governance policies and practices for the PNB Group and for its own work and to establish means to ensure that such are followed and periodically reviewed for ongoing improvement. - 8.
+To constitute committees to increase efficiency and allow deeper focus in specific areas. - To effectively utilize the work conducted by the internal audit, risk management and compliance functions and the external auditors. - 10.
 In PNB Group structures, the Board of Directors of the Bank shall have the overall responsibility for defining an appropriate corporate governance framework that shall contribute to the effective oversight over entities in the PNB Group.
-Implement a process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate continue to review and strengthen the corporate governance policies to adopt consistency in the corporate governance framework in the Bank, its subsidiaries, and affiliates.
+Implement a process for the selection of directors who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies. - 11.
+Implement a process for the selection of Directors, who can add value and contribute independent judgment to the formulation of sound corporate strategies the formulation of the business strategies and priorities of the Bank, its subsidiaries and affiliates.